slf-dot-ch/snowmicropyn/docs/overview.rst

    # (By default, filename will be :file:`S31M0067_samples.csv)
    p.export_samples()

-You find detailed information about the API in the :doc:`api_usersguide`.
+You can find detailed information about the API in the :doc:`api_usersguide`.
 For more information about the API's elements, checkout the :doc:`api_reference`.

 Launch :program:`pyngui`
 ------------------------